hisurfadvisory/MACROSS/ncore/README.md

 	getThis $vf19_MPOD["nre"]

 &emsp;<b>A.</b> debugMacross() = 'debug' is an unlisted option in the MACROSS menu.
 Use it to change whether errors are output to the screen or not
-	to troubleshoot scripts.
-You can also use debug to test commands or variables in your scripts:<br>
+	to troubleshoot scripts (the default is 'SilentlyContinue' to suppress errors).
+You can also use 'debug' to test commands or variables in your scripts:<br>

 	debug
-	debug myFunction $var1
+	debug screenResults 'Item 1' 'Value 1' 'Optional Value 1'

-^^ Typing 'debug' in the main menu, you can either open the error message selector, or do things like check if your script's "myFunction" parses $var1 correctly.<br>
+^^ Typing 'debug' in the main menu, you can either open the error message selector, or do things like check what your script's outputs might look like after being sent to the screenResults function.<br>
 	&emsp;<b>B.</b> runSomething() = Pauses the MACROSS console and loads a fresh powershell instance so that the user can perform a quick powershell task; users can call this by typing 'shell' into the MACROSS menu.
 Typing "exit" returns the user to MACROSS.<br>
-	&emsp;<b>C.</b> decodeSomething() = From the MACROSS menu, the user can call this by typing 'dec' to quickly decode a Base64 or Hex string they may come across in an investigation.<br>
+	&emsp;<b>C.</b> decodeSomething() = From the MACROSS menu, the user can call this by typing 'dec' to quickly decode a simple Base64 or Hex string they may come across in an investigation.<br>
 	&emsp;<b>D.</b> getHash() = accepts a filepath and the hash method (md5 or sha256), and returns the hash for you.
 Usage:<br>

 	$var = getHash $filepath 'md5'

-&emsp;<b>E.</b> getFile() = Your script can use this to open a dialog box for users to select a file.
-Pass an optional argument to apply a type-filter to the dialog; it has to match <u>exactly</u> what Windows puts in its selection drop-downs for different file types.<br>
+&emsp;<b>E.</b> getFile() = Your script can use this to open a dialog box for users to select a file or directory.
+Pass an optional argument to <b>1)</b> apply a type-filter to the dialog (it has to match <u>exactly</u> what Windows puts in its selection drop-downs for different file types), or <b>2)</b> send 'folder' to have the user select a folder instead of a file.<br>

 	$file1 = getFile 'Microsoft Excel Worksheet (.xlsx) | .xlsx'   # Opens a window that only shows Excel files as choices
+ 	$folder1 = getFile 'folder'                                    # Opens a window that only shows folders as choices

 &emsp;<b>F.</b> houseKeeping() = If your scripts generate file outputs, call this function to offer users the option to delete any or all of these files when they are no longer needed.
 Usage:<br>

 	houseKeeping $filepath 'myscriptname'

-&emsp;<b>G.</b> cleanGBIO() = The "garbage_io" folder inside of "py_classes" uses .eod files to share info from powershell to python.
+&emsp;<b>G.</b> cleanGBIO() = The "garbage_io" folder inside of "py_classes" uses .eod files to share outputs from powershell to python.
 This function ensures the directory gets cleaned out before and after every session.
 This is a temp fix until the mcdefs library can read-in powershell outputs by default.<br>
 	&emsp;<b>H.</b> pyCross() = This is the function your powershell scripts need to call if passing info *back to* a calling python script.
 Outputs are written to .eod files.
+The 'MINMAY' demo script goes into detail on using .eod files<br>

-&emsp;<b>H.</b> TL() = This function quickly displays all available scripts and their attributes.
+&emsp;<b>I.</b> TL() = This function quickly displays all available scripts and their attributes.
 From the main MACROSS menu, you can use it in <i>debug</i> mode:<br>

 	debug TL